untra/polyglot/README.md

 still link to *french* pages.

 ## How It Works
 This plugin makes modifications to existing Jekyll classes and modules, namely `Jekyll::Convertible`, `Jekyll::StaticFile` and `Jekyll::Site`.
 These changes are as lightweight and slim as possible.
 The biggest change is in `Jekyll::Site.process`.
 Polyglot overwrites this method to instead spawn a seperate thread for each language you intend to process the site for.
-Each of those threads calls the original `Jekyll::Site.process` method with it's language in mind, ensuring your website scales to support any number of languages.
+Each of those threads calls the original `Jekyll::Site.process` method with it's language in mind, ensuring your website scales to support any number of languages, while building all of your site languages simultaneously.

 `Jekyll::Site.process` is the entrypoint for the Jekyll build process.
 Take care whatever other plugins you use do not also attempt to overwrite this method.
 You will have problems.

 ## Dependencies

-This plugin requires gem `'listen', '>= 3.0.0'`.
+*Jekyll 2.5.3:* This plugin requires gem `'listen', '>= 3.0.0'`.
 This shouldn't be a problem for most projects.

-Jekyll 3.0 already uses `listen (~> 3.0)`, so polyglot users are encouraged to instead use the polyglot.rb file.
+*Jekyll 3.0:* No dependencies needed, as Jekyll 3.0 already uses `listen (~> 3.0)`.

 ## Features
 This plugin stands out from other I18n Jekyll plugins.
 - automatically corrects your relative links, keeping your *french* vistors on your *french* website, even when content has to fallback to the `default_lang`.
-- builds all versions of your website *simultaneously*, allowing websites to scale efficiently.
+- builds all versions of your website *simultaneously*, allowing big websites to scale efficiently.
 - provides the liquid tag `{{ site.languages }}` to get an array of your I18n strings.
 - provides the liquid tag `{{ site.default_lang }}` to get the default_lang I18n string.
 - provides the liquid tag `{{ site.active_lang }}` to get the I18n language string the website was built for.
+- A creator that will answer all of your questions and issues.

 ## SEO Recipes